Try Now

 Best Practices

-Follow these recommendations to get the most out of the LucidNova RF1 API:
+Follow these recommendations to get the most out of the LucidQuery AI API:

 1. Be Specific and Clear

 The more specific and clear your input, the better the response will be.
-While LucidNova RF1 has strong contextual understanding, explicitly stating what you want often yields the best results.
+While our AI models have strong contextual understanding, explicitly stating what you want often yields the best results.

 2. Manage Token Usage